jeannafta/pre-study/README.md

 # Pre-study Master Project

 This directory provides all the codes that were developed for my master project pre-study.
+They are based on the [FEniCSx tutorial]https://jorgensd.github.io/dolfinx-tutorial/index.html#) by Jørgen S. Dokken.

 Below are some tips for using [FEniCS](https://fenicsproject.org/) with Docker.